-By Amanda L Gordon and Kate Krader (Bloomberg) -- Raise your hand, New Yorkers, if you want to
+By Amanda L Gordon and Kate Krader (Bloomberg) - Raise your hand, New Yorkers, if you want to move to Florida.

 Dan Sundheim is opening a Miami office for his hedge fund, and Goldman Sachs Group Inc. is looking for volunteers to relocate from the Big Apple to West Palm Beach.
 For the finance types thinking about a jaunt to the Sunshine State, though, the news raises a question: Where would they eat?